vwt-digital/ckan-control/functions/consume-catalog/README.md

 1. Make sure a ```config.py``` file exists within the directory, based on the [config.example.py](config.example.py), with the correct configuration:
     ~~~
     DATA_CATALOG_PROPERTIES = Identifiers for the data-catalog routes
-    DAT_REPO_PROJECT = Project ID that contains all repositories to match and delete non-existing repositories
     ~~~
 2. Make sure the following variables are present in the environment:
     ~~~